 Travel Waiver Must-Haves

 You’ve got them booked, congrats!
-Now is where you need to be extra careful to make sure you’ve given the client all necessary information and leave a paper trial showing you did so.
+Now is where you need to be extra careful to make sure you’ve given the client all necessary information and to leave a paper trial showing you did so.
 This is where the rubber hits the road folks.
 Get your racing gear on!

 Make sure your travel waiver covers: